What is Miacalcin Nasal?

 If the spray gets in your eyes or mouth or on your skin, rinse with water.

-Calcitonin nasal is usually given as one spray per day into only one of your nostrils.
+Miacalcin Nasal is usually given as one spray per day into only one of your nostrils.
 Use the other nostril the next day and continue alternating back and forth for each daily dose.

-Calcitonin nasal spray delivers a fine mist into the nose.
+Miacalcin Nasal spray delivers a fine mist into the nose.
 Even if you do not feel the spray while using it, the medication is still being absorbed by your nasal passages.